Review: Untamed – food cats will go wild for!

 My Thoughts

-I love that Untamed is real meat, just like the natural diet cats would eat if they hadn’t been domesticated.
-I feel confident that she’s getting all the nutrition and protein she needs in her diet.
-It’s great to see her tucking in to good food, not licking at congealed jelly on strange processed looking chunks of meat.
-You just know they’re jam-packed full of fillers and additives too.
-However, Untamed is gently steamed, locking all the goodness in.
-It actually looks good enough for humans to eat.
+I love that Untamed is real meat and fish, just like the natural diet cats would eat if they hadn’t been domesticated.
+I feel confident that she’s getting all the nutrition and protein she needs in her diet from it.
+Plus, it’s great to see her tucking in to good food, not licking at congealed jelly on strange processed looking chunks of meat.
+According to the box, her usual tuna in jelly from a well-known German supermarket is composed of Meat and Animal Derivatives, Fish and Fish Derivatives (4% MSC Tuna), Minerals and Various Sugars.
+This suggests it’s jam-packed full of fillers and additives.
+Looking at that information, I don’t really know what’s in her food at all.
+In fact, it’s rather concerning that it actually contains that little tuna…and how much of that 4% is derivatives?

-Disclosure: We received samples of Untamed in exchange for this review.
+Disclosure: We received samples of Untamed and compensation in exchange for this review.
 As always, all views and opinions are honest and my own.

 Leave a comment